Hemolytic Uremic Syndrome (HUS)

-Hemolytic uremic syndrome is a rare condition that mostly affects children under the age of 10.
+Hemolytic uremic syndrome is a rare condition that primarily affects children under the age of 10.
 It is often characterized by:

 What causes HUS?

-Most cases of HUS occur after an infection in the digestive tract caused by the E. coli bacterium.
+Most cases of HUS occur after an infection in the digestive tract caused by the E. coli bacterium, O157:H7, the most common type in the United States.
 Diarrhea and upper respiratory infections are the most common precipitating factors in contracting HUS.
-HUS is less common in adults, but may occur more often in pregnant women, women who have been taking oral contraceptives, are postpartum or having obstetric complications.
-E. coli may be found in contaminated food, such as dairy products and meat.
+This type of E. coli can be found in undercooked meat and is one of the causes of restaurant-related food poisoning outbreaks.
+HUS is less common in adults, but may occur more often in pregnant women, women who have been taking oral contraceptives, and women who are postpartum or having obstetric complications.

 How might HUS progress?

 The first stage of HUS frequently lasts from 1 to 15 days and may include gastrointestinal symptoms such as:

 Severe problems in the bowel and colon may develop in some cases.
 In these cases, even if the gastroenteritis has stopped, a child may still exhibit the following symptoms:

 - Small, unexplained bruises or small, clot-sized hemorrhages visible in the mucosal lining of the mouth

 The child may produce little urine because damaged red blood cells and other factors may clog the tiny blood vessels in the kidneys or cause lesions in the kidneys, making the kidneys work harder to remove wastes and extra fluid from the blood.

 The body's inability to rid itself of excess fluid and waste may, in turn, cause: